TheDenk/Kandimate/README.md

 ```
 You may also directly download the motion module and interpolation models checkpoints from [Google Drive](https://drive.google.com/drive/folders/1GYMJ6ZJMljikSPkbJQNIbORqtdJjHBD0?usp=sharing), then put them in `models/motion-modules/` folder and  `models/interpolation-models/` respectively.

-Interpolation models also can be foud [here](https://github.com/dajes/frame-interpolation-pytorch/releases/tag/v1.0.0).
+Interpolation models also can be found [here](https://github.com/dajes/frame-interpolation-pytorch/releases/tag/v1.0.0).

 ## Inference